Portsmouth Square pedestrian bridge: History

-A redesign of the bridge was announced in 2015, where it was stated that public access would be increased and new benches and planters would be built on the bridge.
+A redesign of the bridge was announced in 2015, and it was stated that public access would be increased and new benches and planters would be built on the bridge.
 However, this plan was not realized.

 In 2016, the City of San Francisco officially dedicated the bridge in honor of Chinatown philanthropists Rolland and Kathryn Lowe, proclaiming the bridge the "Dr. Rolland and Kathryn Community Bridge."

-Proposed demolition
+Demolition

 In 2014, the San Francisco Recreation & Parks Department conducted a feasibility study for redesigning and upgrading Portsmouth Square.
 Designs were drawn up, and in 2021 it was publicly announced that the bridge would be removed as part of the redesign.
 It was estimated that it would cost $2.1 million project to dismantle the bridge.
 The permit with the city states that it would be the Hilton Hotel's responsibility to remove the bridge.
 David Gonzalez, president of the hotel's owner Portsmouth Square Inc., said that the hotel did not want to pay to demolish the bridge.

 A survey found that 77% of residents of Chinatown never use the bridge, and some people have said that the Hilton hotel sometimes treats it like a private space, rather than public, and closes it on Sundays and during private dining events.
 As such, many Chinatown residents support the removal of the bridge, but some people oppose it, including skateboarders and appreciators of Brutalist architecture.
 Sam Kwong, a local architect, also opposes the demolition as he says removing it will create bad feng shui.
 Meanwhile, better pedestrian access for that block is necessary as the street intersections on either side of the bridge are some of the most dangerous for pedestrians.

 In January 2023, renderings of the redesign of the area without the bridge were publicly revealed.
 They showed a small section of the bridge connected to the hotel will remain which will continue to form a porte cochere and offer a balcony for the hotel.

-June 2025, it was reported that due to the tariffs in the second Trump administration, the Portsmouth Square redesign project would be delayed.
+In June 2025, it was reported that due to the tariffs in the second Trump administration, the Portsmouth Square redesign project would be delayed.
 The tariffs created high inflation, particularly on construction costs, which resulted in the bids for the project exceeding the originally cited costs by over $10 million.
-The city will be doing another bidding process and delay groundbreaking until at least spring 2026, thus the bridge will not be demolished until after initially scheduled.
+The city will do another bidding process and will delay groundbreaking until at least spring 2026, so the bridge will not be demolished until after initially scheduled.

-If the redevelopment proceeds, the historic skate spot would be lost.
+The bridge was demolished on the weekend of August 1–2, 2026.